orezGIT/Box-Office-Collection/README.md

 # Data Analysis Process
-using pandas in loading and cleaning the file, and importing it to different platform like Microsoft Excel and PowerBi for visualization
+using pandas in loading and cleaning the file, and importing it to different platform such as Microsoft SQL Server for querying, Microsoft Excel and PowerBi for visualization